Samsung heir braces for top court ruling in ex-president bribery case

 THREE HORSES

-The case centres on whether three horses donated by Samsung Group for the training of Choi's daughter, a competitive equestrian, should be considered bribes aimed at winning Park's favour.
+The case centers on whether three horses donated by Samsung Group for the training of Choi's daughter, a competitive equestrian, should be considered bribes aimed at winning Park's favor.

-Court documents showed Park asked Lee to help the daughter, and was convicted on grounds that the horses were bribes worth 3.7 billion won (2.48 million pounds).
-However, the horses were not recognised as such in Lee's trial, helping reduce his sentence.
+Court documents showed Park asked Lee to help the daughter, and was convicted on grounds that the horses were bribes worth 3.7 billion won ($3.05 million).
+However, the horses were not recognized as such in Lee's trial, helping reduce his sentence.

 The ruling is scheduled for 2 p.m.
 (0500 GMT) and will be broadcast live on television.
 Lee is not required to attend.